edvalas/DataRepProject/README.md

 ```

 ##Summary
 In doing this documentation for an API for my project , I have learned how to use github markdown for editing text files and the use of http request and responce methods like Get, Post and others.
+I referred to [tutorialspoint.com](http://www.tutorialspoint.com/http/http_methods.htm) for the syntax and layout of the http methods.
 I hope this API is easy to read, understand, easy to extend if needed and is useful as it is efficient.